 The Undergraduate Pre-Health Program (UPP) started in the spring of 2006; the Office of Diversity and Inclusion at the University of Colorado Anschutz Medical Campus partners with Kaiser Permanente Health Plan of Colorado for the 13-month program.
 Both Organizations are committed to helping increase the number of historically underrepresented individuals within the health care professions for the purpose of reducing health disparities among underserved communities in Colorado.

-During the summer portion of the program students will foster sense of togetherness, community, cohesiveness and cooperative learning that is essential for their success in post-baccalaureate programs.
-Participants will present on their summer experience at the UPP End of Summer Colloquium.
-Students will formally and informally meet and are mentored by current medical students, pharmacy student, public health students, dental students and graduate students.
+During the summer portion of the program students foster a sense of togetherness, community, cohesiveness, and cooperative learning which is essential for their success in post-baccalaureate programs.
+Participants give formal presentions on their summer experience at a UPP End of Summer Colloquium.
+Students formally and informally meet and are mentored by current medical students, pharmacy students, public health students, dental students and graduate students.

-The program offers opportunities for students in career exploration from the Colorado School of Public Health, College of Nursing, School of Medicine, School of Pharmacy, Graduate School and the School of Dental Medicine at the University of Colorado Anschutz Medical Campus.
-Also, students will have direct access to faculty, deans, and staff on the campus.
-Students will have the opportunity to work in research both clinical and scientific research, shadowing of healthcare professionals, coaching year-round, tutoring and review session, Exam review (i.e. MCAT, PCAT, DAT, GRE), assistance with graduate and professional school applications, letters of recommendations, writing personal statements, interview skills, mentoring opportunities and post-graduate program opportunities.
+The program offers opportunities for students in career exploration from the Colorado School of Public Health, College of Nursing, School of Medicine, School of Pharmacy, Graduate School, and the School of Dental Medicine at the University of Colorado Anschutz Medical Campus.
+Also, students have direct access to faculty, deans, and staff on the campus.
+Students have the opportunity to work in both clinical and scientific research, shadowing healthcare professionals, and year-round coaching.
+Students are potentially provided with a scholarship to take a Kaplan Review Course prior to taking MCAT, GRE, PCAT and DAT.
+Special emphasis is placed on aquiring letters of recommendations, writing personal statements, perfecting interview skills, and engaging in mentoring opportunities and post-graduate program opportunities.

-- Minimum GPA of 3.3 overall (preferred 3.5 GPA)
+Minimum GPA of 3.3 overall (preferred 3.5 GPA)

-- Two (2) letters of recommendation (at least one from science faculty)
+Two (2) letters of recommendation (at least one from science faculty)

-- Current official transcript(s)
+Current official transcript(s)